Gender pay gap

 A report about the gender pay gap among Ontario physicians.

 As the medical profession becomes increasingly gender-balanced, pay equity has become an issue of increasing concern.
-Despite a significant amount of research on pay equity, little is known about the pay gap in medicine, particularly in Canada.
+Despite a significant amount of research on pay equity, until recently, relatively little was known about the pay gap in medicine, particularly in Canada.

-A report, Understanding Gender Pay Gap Among Ontario Physicians, is the first report in Canada to estimate a billings gap among a large physician population (nearly all 31,000 practising physicians in Ontario).
+A July 2020 report, Understanding Gender Pay Gap Among Ontario Physicians, was the first report in Canada to estimate a billings gap among a large physician population (31,481 physicians, who accounted for nearly all practising physicians in Ontario).
+[Editor’s note: The information in this report is from July 2020.
+Read the study published on Sept.
+21, 2021 in JAMA Network Open.]

-The report found that male physicians, on average, bill 15.6 per cent more on a daily basis than their female counterparts.
-The cause of such a prominent gap in billings remains perplexing, especially so due to the fee-for-service nature of most physician work.
-Work is underway to try to determine the causes of the gender pay gap.
+The report found that female physicians, on average, bill 13.5 per cent less on a daily basis than their male counterparts.
+The cause of such a prominent gap in billings remains perplexing, especially given the fee-for-service nature of most physician work.
+Research is underway to try to determine the causes of the gender pay gap.

 Policy recommendations to reduce gender disparities among Ontario physicians